Elections Nunavut

-The Legislative Assembly of Nunavut appoints the Chief Electoral Officer (CEO), Kiran Situt as of 24 March 2025, who is the head of Elections Nunavut.
-It is headquartered in Rankin Inlet.
+The Legislative Assembly of Nunavut appoints the chief electoral officer (CEO); since March 2025, Kiran Situt has served as CEO.
+The CEO is the head of Elections Nunavut, which is headquartered in Rankin Inlet.
 The CEO appoints a returning officer and assistant returning officer in each Nunavut constituency to oversee the election process in that constituency.
 A returning officer represents Elections Nunavut in each of the 22 constituencies.

 Services

 Elections Nunavut's main services are to: